Aluva: Train

 Aluva Railway Station (IR Code: AWY) is a grade-A station and the third busiest in Kochi after Ernakulam Junction railway station and Ernakulam Town railway station.
 Every passenger and express train bound for southern Kerala stops here.
-Travelers from the Idukki district typically use either the Aluva or the Tripunithura railway station, as the topography of Idukki does not allow for a railway station.
+Travelers from the Idukki district typically use Aluva railway station, as the topography of Idukki does not allow the district to have a railway station.
 Notably, no trains originate or terminate at Aluva Railway Station.
-The station is situated at the junction of Railway Station Road near the KSRTC stand, which provides connections via KSRTC buses and City Low Floor buses (with and without A/C) to serve most locations in Kerala.

 Additionally, a smaller station, Chowara, is located approximately 4 km from the Aluva railway station.

 Metro

-Kochi Metro Phase 1 starts at the Aluva Bypass and operates until it reaches Pettah.
-The construction of the project was started in mid-2013; Phase 1 commenced its operations on 19 June 2017.
+Kochi Metro Phase 1 starts at the Aluva Bypass and operates till Tripunithura.
+The construction of the project was started in mid-2013 and commenced its operations on 19 June 2017.
 Kochi Metro Rail Limited is a project of the Kerala Government undertaken by DMRC aside from Aluva Flyover.
 Aluva metro station is the northern terminus of Phase 1.
-Kochi Metro is expected to overcome the traffic problems in the Aluva-Edappally-Ernakulam road corridor, which is the second busiest road corridor in Kochi after the Kundannoor-Edappally section of NH 66.
-It is also expected to increase the amount of civil infrastructure in the city.
-Development of Kochi metro has raised the commercial value of the land, and has played a role in Aluva's assimilation into Kochi city.

 The metro system's third phase is supposed to extend the line further north from Aluva to the northern suburb Angamaly in order to connect to the Cochin International Airport.